drupalprojects/mutual_credit/README.txt

 Further set up

 Email notifications
-The mail notification module adds a tab to the webforms which allows composition of the email template for each webform used.
+The mail notification module adds a tab to the mcapi_forms which allows composition of the email template for each form used.
-It also adds a notification option for each party in the webform.
+It also adds a notification option for each party in the form.
 Users themselves on their user profiles decide when to be notified.
 Do test this, espcially when used in conjunction with the pending module

 Now you can start assembling the pieces according to the needs of your site.
-The first level of architecture is in menus, blocks, views, webforms For more ideas visit demo.communityforge.net
+The first level of architecture is in menus, blocks, views, mcapi_forms For more ideas visit demo.communityforge.net
 The cforge_custom installation profile which makes the demo module, is available her http://code.google.com/p/cforge-custom/